tylergraham117/tylergraham-site/content/Notes/04 - Efforts/Tyler Graham - YouTube/why is vintage stuff so popular?.md

 Authenticity.
 This one is pretty esoteric but it seems to me that this is just a sense of human-ness.
 Mass production and large scale consumerism feels really robotic, so by looking towards small shops selling objects of the past, you're able to connect to something real.

-*INT Med*
+*EXT Wide, Park bench*
 **To camera**
 Honestly, coming up with this list felt like I'd figured it out.
 These are the reasons why old stuff is popular.

 And, like, yeah.

-But then I started to notice something weird with one of the reasons.
-Price.
+But as I
+*Turn head mid sentence and cut on it.* thought about it more and more, my mind went to some of the vintage stuff I've seen for sale in recent years.

 *Cut to a bunch of expensive old stuff.
 This sequence should feel like a build / chaotic and then a release on a nice clean minimal shot of objects*

 **VO**
-Not all old stuff is cheaper.
-It turns out that some of it is a lot more expensive.
+It turns out that some old stuff is significantly more expensive than new stuff.

 *Jump cuts on those minimal product shots*